 Electric Motorcycles: The Future of Two-Wheeled Fun

 Even the MotoGP has seen the value of the electric motorcycles and added an electric GP championship that takes place across the European circuits, with 10-lap races showcasing just how exciting electric motorcycles can be.
-The Isle of Man TT has been promoting electric motorcycles for years – and if John McGuiness can get a kick out of riding an electric motorcycle, then you certainly will.
+The Isle of Man TT has been promoting electric motorcycles for years – and if the most successful rider of the race John McGuiness can get a kick out of riding an electric motorcycle, then you certainly will.

 The 10 Best Electric Motorcycles On the Market

 At the moment, the industry has two kinds of electric motorbikes for adults on the market: smaller pedal-assist style electric motorcycles such as the Bultaco Brinco, and more heavy-duty E motorcycles that come equipped with powerful acceleration and a more conventional rider experience.

 For this article, as we look at the best electric motorcycle models, we’re going to focus on the latter: the best electric motorcycle models that resemble the classic bikes we already know and love.
 If you’re not too clued in about the state of the industry (who the big names are, what models they have, what the regular price for one of them is) then it’s time to brush up, because electric motorcycles are here, and they’re here to stay.